awslabs/graphstorm/docs/source/scale/distributed.rst

 Process and Partition a Graph ..............................
 Run the below command to download and partition the OGBN-Papers100M data for a node classification task, which will predict the category of a paper.
-Because the ogbn-papers100M is one of GraphStorm's built-in datasets, we do not specify some arguments, such as ``target_ntype``, ``nlabel_field``, and ``ntask_type``, which have been automatically handled by GraphStorm's `ogbn_datasets.py <https://github.com/awslabs/graphstorm/blob/main/python/graphstorm/data/ogbn_datasets.py>`_.
+Because the ogbn-papers100M is one of GraphStorm's built-in datasets, we do not specify some arguments, such as ``target-ntype``, ``nlabel-field``, and ``ntask-type``, which have been automatically handled by GraphStorm's `ogbn_datasets.py <https://github.com/awslabs/graphstorm/blob/main/python/graphstorm/data/ogbn_datasets.py>`_.

 .. code-block:: bash